Peach: Flowering

 Flowers on peach trees are either solitary or in groups of two, usually blooming before the leaves begin to grow.
 They may range in shades from white to red, but having pink or red flowers 2–3.5 cm in width is typical of cultivars selected for their fruit.
-Trees grown as ornamentals also may have double flowers, semi-doubled flowers, or bicolored forms.
+Trees grown as ornamentals may have double flowers, semi-doubled flowers, or bicolored forms.
 Each flower has four or five petals and is somewhat cup-shaped with the petals curving to shelter the flower's center.
 Each flower will have 20 to 30 stamens and purple-red anthers at their ends.
 The single style is nearly as long as the stamens.
 The flowers are self-fertile and outcross at about 5%.

 The bloom period is in the early spring, often cut short by frosts, in February, March, April, or May depending on location.
 In New Zealand and the southern hemisphere, blooming occurs in August to October.

 Fruit

 Trees can begin producing fruit in the two or three years after sprouting.
 Because of the hardness of the seed casing, peaches are called stone fruits like the others in the Prunus genus, but are more formally called drupes.
 Fruits range in color from greenish white to orange yellow, usually with a blush of red on the side of the fruit most exposed to the sun.
 Their shape varies widely from a flattened sphere resembling a doughnut, egg-shaped, or a slightly compressed sphere usually with a seam on one side.
 A normal diameter for a fruit is between 5 and 7 cm, but sometimes may be as small as 3 cm or as large as 12 cm.

+The flesh is quite variable in color from greenish-white to white to yellow to dark red.
+The texture can vary from soft to stone hard.
+The growth of the fruit is a double-sigmoid growth curve: a beginning quick period of development followed by a resting period of little growth, and then a second period of rapid maturation.
+The seed is much larger and less round than the seeds of its closest fruit relatives.
+Unlike the pit of an almond, which is only pitted, the peach pit has a stony exterior which is both pitted and deeply furrowed.